top of page

 Go wild with Wild Kratts!
 After watching a fun episode of the popular kids TV show, we’ll dive deeper

 into one of the animals featured on the show.
-For a week or two, we’ll learn about their classification,
+We’ll learn about their classification,

 habitat, diet, unique characteristics, and more—including how food chains work in the animal